ml895/HRS-Bot-Geo/HRSBotGeoReportDraft2.md

 The flow rate through the system was calculated in accordance to the desired up-flow velocity of 3mm/s, as determined by the work conducted by the HRS Summer 2018 team.
 As the tube settler had an inner diameter of 1 inch, using the formula dV/dt=pi*r^2*dh/dt, the flow rate of 90ml/min was set.
 The shear utilized was standardized with that of the HRS Summer 2018 team, and the majority of the AguaClara team, by utilizing the same flocculator as they were previously using.
 The coagulant dose of 7mg/L was chosen by the HRS Bottom Geometry team to ensure coagulant is not a limiting factor in the system.
 Finally, the influent turbidity chosen was 100 NTU which is the standardized influent turbidity for the AguaClara HRS teams.

+[EM: Make sure to state all the numerical values of the givens, not just mention them.]

 The data utilized to compare and analyze the performance of the filter insert was the effluent turbidity as it provided comparable values to determine the floc blanket performance and stability.
 The minimum effluent NTU would directly correlate with the performance, with lower values meaning better performance.
 Additionally, the time taken before the effluent NTU begins to increase after reaching peak performance would determine the floc stability.
 This would be a comparable measure for floc blanket stability as the longer it would take for the effluent to start increasing, the more stable the blanket is.

+[EM: The sentence starting with "the time taken before..." is confusing.
+Consider revising.
+Determine if it is necessary if the last sentence says the same thing.]

 ### Experimental Apparatus

   ![HRS Bottom Geometry Apparatus](https://raw.githubusercontent.com/AguaClara/HRS-Bot-Geo/master/Images/ExperimentalApparatus.PNG)
 **Figure 3: High Rate Sedimentation Fall 2018 Apparatus**

 As shown in the Figure above, the overall experimental setup consists of a flocculator, clay and coagulant reservoirs, tube settler, and four distinct pumps.
 The first pump controls the water flow throughout the system with the flow rate set manually.
 The second pump is controlled by ProCoDa with the use of PID Control to dose clay into the system to create 100 NTU influent water.
 The third pump is used to control the coagulant dose and this too is set manually.
 The final pump is used to pump effluent out of the floc weir prevent the buildup of too many flocs.
-An additional pump is available, but not in use, to isolate the flowrate into the sedimentation tank.
+An additional pump is available, but not in use, to isolate the flow rate into the sedimentation tank.

+[EM: Explain the last sentence.]

 ### Procedure
 Steps on how the HRS Bottom Geometry experimental apparatus was used are detailed below.

+[EM: "Used" isn't the right word for this context.
+More like "set-up," or "instructions for use."]

 1. Use Python coagulant dosing calculation to determine the required coagulant pump speed for the desired coagulant dosage.
 2. Check all valves and connections to make sure desired pathways are clear and undesired pathways are blocked.
 3. Verify all influent, effluent and coagulant pumps are set to desired experimental flow rates.
 4. Turn on influent pump to fill sedimentation tank with clean water.
 5. Turn on clay stock stirrer if not already on.
 6. Turn on influent and coagulant pumps.
 7. Set state to PID control in ProCoDA (this will turn on clay pump).

 Throughout the experiments, the primary data collected and analyzed was the effluent turbidity.

+[EM: If turbidity is measured, turbidimeters must have been used in your instructions.]

 ### Designing Inserts
 Design 1 - Symmetrical AguaClara Plant Design